cusyio/Python4DataScience/docs/performance/index.rst

 k-Means example
 ---------------

-In the following, I show examples of the `k-means algorithm
+In the following, I will provide examples of the `k-means algorithm
-<https://en.wikipedia.org/wiki/K-means_clustering>`_ to form a previously known
+<https://en.wikipedia.org/wiki/K-means_clustering>`_ algorithm, which is used to
-number of groups from a set of objects.
-This can be achieved in the following three steps:
+form a predefined number of clusters from a set of objects.
+This can be achieved using MacQueen’s algorithm in the following three steps:

 #.
 Choose the first :samp:`k` elements as cluster centres
 #.
 Assign each new element to the cluster with the least increase in variance.